The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

-\autoref{fig:nurecdemo} shows the simulated distribution of neutrino energy bias for muon neutrino and antineutrino charged-current interactions, using the DUNE neutrino and antineutrino beam-mode fluxes respectively before oscillations occur, for a variety of different FSI models, including one simulation without FSI.
+\autoref{fig:nurecdemo} shows the simulated distribution of the relative neutrino energy bias for $\nu^{\bracketbar}_{\mu}$ charged-current interactions for each of the different FSI models, including one simulation without FSI.
 It is apparent that FSI has a significant impact on neutrino energy reconstruction and that different FSI models lead to significantly different energy bias profiles.
 Moreover, we note that FSI, and the sources of invisible energy it introduces, has a different impact on the energy reconstruction of neutrinos with respect to antineutrinos.
-Whilst neutrino interactions occur primarily with neutrons in the nucleus, and as a result often produce protons or other charged particles in the absence of FSI, antineutrinos reverse this behavior and naturally produce more neutrons in the final state.
+Whilst neutrino interactions occur primarily with neutrons in the nucleus, and as a result often produce protons or other charged particles in the absence of FSI, antineutrinos reverse this behavior and produce more neutrons in the final state.
 This can be observed in the much broader distribution of the relative bias in the antineutrino case.
-As a reference point, for the models considered, the fraction of events with a bias larger than 10\% is of order 40\% for neutrinos and 50\% for antineutrinos.

-Variations to the reconstructed neutrino energy spectra for muon (anti)neutrino disappearance and electron (anti)neutrino appearance channels from alterations of FSI modeling are compared to variations of neutrino oscillation parameters.
+Variations to the reconstructed neutrino energy spectra for $\nu^{\bracketbar}_{\mu}$ disappearance and $\nu^{\bracketbar}_{e}$ appearance channels from alterations of FSI modeling are compared to variations of neutrino oscillation parameters.
 The latter are chosen to be comparable to next-generation experiments' long-term projected precision~\cite{DUNE:2020jqi,Hyper-Kamiokande:2025fci}.
 For reference, these are also compared to expected statistical uncertainties on the measured reconstructed neutrino energy spectra from a projected exposure of ten years of the DUNE experiment (corresponding to 624 kt-MW-years, equally split between beam operation in neutrino and antineutrino running modes~\cite{DUNE:2020jqi}\footnote{The total signal statistics have been obtained by scaling the signal statistics reported in~\cite{DUNE:2020jqi} by the ratio between 336 kt-MW-years (7 years) and 624 kt-MW-years (10 years) exposures.}).
 In these studies, we consider that there is no background contribution from wrong-sign or wrong-flavor neutrino candidates or neutral-current interactions.